KladovValentin/hades-pid/readme.md

     int pClassStrict = networkPID->getPredictionFull(x);
 }
 ```
-## Error Handling:
+## Notes:
-The network will return -1 if the input data is invalid (for example, when values are out of expected bounds like momentum or beta > 1).
+* The network will return -1 if the input data is invalid (too off: e.g. beta > 1.5, dedx > 50 etc).
-Additional Functions:
-You can manually check the validity of the input, retrieve the input parameters for the neural network, and get the network's output probabilities:
+* You can manually check the validity of the input, retrieve the input parameters for the neural network, and get the network's output probabilities:
 ```
 bool nnInputIsGood(HParticleCand *x); // Check if input data is good vector<float> get_NN_Input_Pars(HParticleCand *x); // Get input parameters to NN vector<float> getPredictionProbability(vector<float> inputTensorValues); // Get vector of 5 probabilities
 ```

-# Notes
 * You can copy the #include files into your own directory and modify them as needed.
 * Potentially problematic region: beta > 1.
 Now mostly fixed (the issue was in mass^2 which is now removed from the list of input parameters).
 If it is still the issue for you, treat all particles with beta > 1 as pions.